 So often, we’re asked “Why do doctors give Raising Readers’ books at well-child visits?”
-The short answer: reading aloud to babies and children is one of the most important acts a parent or caregiver can do to promote brain development.
+The short answer: reading aloud to babies and children is one of the most important things a parent or caregiver can do to support brain development.
 And, a prescription to read reminds parents that the special time spent reading together helps babies learn to love books and strengthens the bond between parent and child.

 As Maine Goes, So Goes the Nation

-The American Academy of Pediatrics issued a policy statement in 2014 recommending that physicians promote early literacy by counseling parents and caregivers about the benefits of reading aloud to their children, starting from birth.
+The American Academy of Pediatrics shared a policy statement in 2014 recommending that physicians promote early literacy by counseling parents and caregivers about the benefits of reading aloud to their children, starting from birth.

 Fourteen years before that statement’s release, Raising Readers started giving new Maine families a tote of books at the hospital.
 As the baby grows, at every well-child visit through the age of five, families receive a brand new, age-appropriate book to call their own to not only build home libraries and the love of books and reading.
 Eighteen years after its start, Raising Readers has given over 2.6 million books to over 260,000 Maine Children.